Table of contents

 It’ll help you clearly showcase your vision, promote your product, and reach your goals quickly.

 To decide where and how you’ll promote the product, base your strategy on 4 pillars: customer analysis, competitor research, your USP, and your goals.
+Keep your goals realistic – set a milestone you can actually hit, then build from there.

 Optimize your store